golemites/golemites-application-example/README.md

-# Febo Demo Application
+# Golemites Demo Application

-This is a demo application for FEBO.
+This is a demo application for Golemites.

-For more info, head over to https://github.com/greendevio/febo
+For more info, head over to https://github.com/greendevio/golemites